Dan Riskin

 Dan Riskin is an American entrepreneur and surgeon.
 As an expert in healthcare artificial intelligence, Riskin has promoted healthcare quality improvement and helped shape policy in the US and globally.
 Riskin's companies, featured in Forbes and The Wall Street Journal, have influenced the care of millions of patients.
-He continues to practice, teach, and perform research as Adjunct Professor of Surgery and Adjunct Professor of Biomedical Informatics Research at Stanford University.
+He continues to practice, teach, and perform research as Clinical Professor of Surgery at Stanford University.

 Early life and education

-Riskin was born on October 15, 1971 and grew up in Los Angeles, California.
+Riskin was born on October 15, 1971, and grew up in Los Angeles, California.
 He began writing software at age 5, selling software at age 12, and winning regional awards in software programming during grammar school.
 As a teenager, Riskin studied at Brentwood High School, where he received the Bausch and Lomb Outstanding Scientist Award.
-He began college at age 16 as a Regent’s Scholar at University of California, San Diego.
+He began college at age 16 as a Regent’s Scholar at University of California.
 He received a medical degree from Boston University and completed surgery residency at University of California, Los Angeles and a critical care and acute care surgery fellowship at Stanford University.
 He earned an MBA with focus in bioinformatics and bioengineering at the Massachusetts Institute of Technology.
 Upon completion of his training in 2008, Riskin was promoted to Consulting Assistant Professor of Surgery at Stanford University.